json-schema-org/website/README.md

 ## Setting up Project

-Please refer to [INSTALLATION.md](./INSTALLATION.md) for instructions on how to set up the project on your machine.
+Please refer to [INSTALLATION.md](./INSTALLATION.md) for instructions on how to set up the project for local development.

 ## Project structure